 A European Aviation Safety Agency (EASA) order to inspect Airbus A380 belly fairings could disrupt maintenance schedules for about 110 aircraft because of its tight compliance window.
 The airworthiness directive (AD), issued January 17, mandates checks along the belly fairing leading edge for fatigue cracks and, if necessary, repairs.
 The checks are based on Airbus instructions following in-service reports of cracks discovered during routine maintenance.
 “A fatigue phenomenon was ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "EASA A380 Inspection Mandate May Disrupt Airline Maintenance Schedules".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "EASA A380 Inspection Mandate May Disrupt Airline Maintenance Schedules".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.